PGA HOPE Charlotte-Pineville

 1

 We strongly recommend all league players download the Toptracer Range app (iOS or Android) and create a profile before arriving at The Pine.
-While you can sign in as a "Guest" at the bay, the app is the only way to officially track your Closest to the Pin (CTP) markers, save your session history, and sync your scores directly to the league leaderboard.
+While you can sign in as a "Guest" at the bay, the app is the only way to officially track your Closest to the Pin (CTP) and Approach Challenge Leaderboard, save your session history, and sync your scores directly to the league leaderboard.
 Logging in ensures every shot counts toward your standings.

 Download app to phone